physshen/academic_pages/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a physics junior at Fudan University.
-My research aims to harness experimental techniques with the aid of theoretical predictions to better understand the interplay among spin, charge, orbital and lattice.
+I am a physics junior at Fudan University({{< ref https://www.fudan.edu.cn/en/ >}}).
+My research focuses on understanding the emergent phenomena and in strongly correlated electronic systems due to the interplay between charge, spin, lattice and orbital.
+I approach this goal by engaging in both experimental characterization of exotic materials and theoretical modeling.

-My current research interests are [unconventional superconductivity]({{< ref "project/unconventional_superconductor/index.md" >}}) and [Moiré graphene]({{< ref "project/Moiré_graphene/index.md" >}}).
+My current research projects are [interface superconductivity]({{< ref "project/interface/index.md" >}}) and STM study of [Moiré graphene]({{< ref "project/Moiré_graphene/index.md" >}}).